 A retrospective analysis looked at all patients hospitalized at Temple University Hospital in 2011 with a diagnosis of AECOPD for hypercapnic respiratory failure and who used non-invasive ventilation successfully during hospitalization.
 Patients who used NIV at home following their hospitalization had lower readmission rates (40% vs 75%) and improved event-free survival after 180 days when compared to those who did not use home NIV.4

 A pilot study was designed to compare continuation of active home NIV and continuous positive airway pressure (CPAP) in COPD patients who had been successfully treated with acute NIV for acute hypercapnic respiratory failure (AHRF).
-The results showed that home NIV reduces the recurrence of acute hypercapnic respiratory failure following an initial event by 60.2% in the first 30 days following the event when compared to CPAP (38.5%).4 The results of this study provides support for the use of home NIV for COPD patients that have survived an episode of respiratory failure.
+The results showed that home NIV reduces the recurrence of acute hypercapnic respiratory failure following an initial event by 36.0% at one year compared to CPAP (38.5% vs 60.2%).5 In selected COPD patients with AHRF treated with acute NIV, continuation with home NIV is associated with a lower risk of recurrent severe COPD exacerbation with AHRF when compared with CPAP.

 P. Murphy et al., Effect of Home Noninvasive Ventilation With Oxygen Therapy vs Oxygen Therapy Alone on Hospital Readmission or Death After an Acute COPD Exacerbation.
 A Randomized Clinical Trial, JAMA.
 Published online May 21, 2017. doi:10.1001/jama.2017.4451.